department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/view-update-POA/research-design/21-22-interview-conversation-guide.md

 ## Post-Task Interview
 OK, those are all the screens we are going to look at today.
 I just have some closing questions for you.

-- What are your overall impressions of navigating through the POwer of Attorney application?
+- What worked well or did not work well when navigating through the Power of Attorney application?
-- What are your overall impressions of Payment History' features?
+- What worked well or did not work well with the Payment History' feature?
 - Overall, how could we improve the VA navigation to locate these features?
 - Any questions you have for me?